adriensas/MATHM901/README.md

 Assymetric
 Assymetric and Vaidya

-- Appendix Mathematica result and explenations
+- Appendix Mathematica result and explanations